Racial Reckoning, Justice & Healing

 - Culturally native materials and cultural sensitivity documents beyond simple translations would be created and distributed throughout the diocese.

 Shared at the Special Convention on March 5, 2022, this video provides an overview of what we're trying to accomplish with the priority along with stories of work already happening.

 First shared in August 2021, this priority was originally known as "Racial Reconciliation and Social Justice."
 The goals presented in this video remain the same with one exception; the goal pertaining to accessibility for all is now under the priority of Congregational Vitality.

 - Start in the church.
 Examine your church baptismal records, deaths and marriages recorded.
 Look for artifacts of the past and begin to build a picture who was a part of your communities from the earliest days.

 - Tell your stories.
 Collect them electronically so they can be preserved going forward.
 Capture the joys and the tribulations in order to have a complete picture of the congregational communities.

 - Enroll in anti-racism training, such as Introduction to Dismantling Racism or Sacred Ground.

 - As you go deeper into the history portion of this work, consult with our diocesan archivist and our historiographer, Lynn Hoke and the Rev. Brooks Graebner are two fountains of information and can assist you with this mammoth project.

-- Historical archive of the Diocese of North Carolina
+- Racial History in the Diocese of North Carolina

 - Black Leadership in the Diocese of North Carolina